 The Reviera Maya – a top diving destination and famous for its endless white sand beaches and populated by exclusive resorts.
 The Riviera Maya is a world class holiday destination.
 Millions of people from all around the world visit Mexico’s Caribbean coast.
 Most are seeking for rest, sun and perhaps a visit to the ancient Mayan ruins.
 But Mexico also offers some of the most varied scuba diving in the world.

 Bring your camera because today we are going to submerge into the mystic Mayan world.

 The crystal clear waters of Mexico’s Caribbean coast are a paradise that was once home to the Mayans and their rich culture.
 The Riviera Maya is located to the northeast of the Yucatan Peninsula, in the northernmost reaches of the Caribbean Sea.
-It’s home to 200 coral species and around 500 fish species, including many divers ‘most wanted’ species like nurse sharks, reef sharks, bull sharks, hammerheads, whale sharks, manta rays, eagle rays and several species of turtles.
+It’s home to 200 coral species and around 500 fish species.
+It includes many divers ‘most wanted’ species like nurse sharks, reef sharks, bull sharks, hammerheads, whale sharks, manta rays, eagle rays and several species of turtles.

-The reason for such incredible diversity lies in the Atlantic Sea’s proximity that delivers a rich source of plankton to the Caribbean by strong oceanic currents.
+The reason for such incredible diversity lies in the Atlantic Sea’s proximity.
+It delivers a rich source of plankton to the Caribbean by strong oceanic currents.
 The result is the largest concentration of whale sharks anywhere in the world.
 Not only this, but the feature rich Mayan Riviera holds even more unique surprises, including pristine Cenotes and some of the largest and most decorated cave systems in the world.

 The Riviera Maya is located northeast of the Yucatan Peninsula in the northernmost reaches of the Caribbean Sea.